shabnammirzoeva/Sprint-Planning-Notes/README.md

-EPICS:
+# Sprint 18 Review

+**EPICS:**

--[IN PROGRESS]  Preparing for the release in production env.:Pricing Service - apply the price logic to each service #381 -Product Offering Model refactoring to handle IW Price switch #355FE: Price handling #392Ops Tasks to be covered this week:
+-[IN PROGRESS]  Preparing for the release in production env.:
+- Pricing Service - apply the price logic to each service #381
+- Product Offering Model refactoring to handle IW Price switch #355FE: Price handling #392Ops

+**Ops Tasks:**
--PL - Update policy 71660 #393PL: Issue with the agent IDs #359
+- PL - Update policy 71660 #393PL: Issue with the agent IDs #359
 - SE: generate the excel invoice for Skatteverket #391
 - IT: Move from "terminated" to "failed payments" #382
 - FE: Configure BO to support new C4C countries #396